 Final recommendations from a recent review of the electoral arrangements for Lincolnshire County Council by the Local Government Boundary Commission for England were published in August 2016.

 The consultation on the Returning Officer's draft proposals for future polling arrangements closed on 14 October 2016.
-The feedback we received as part of the consultation will now be considered and used to inform a report that will be submitted to Council on 17 November 2016.
-A schedule of the Returning Officer's proposals together with the consultation feedback will be published on this page once it has been reviewed.
+The feedback received as part of the consultation has been considered and used to inform a report that was approved by Council on 17 November 2016.

 Please address any questions to: